Generalizations of the Eierlegende-Wollmilchsau: Diamonds

 \end{proof}

-Therefore, $\cM$ is contained in a quadratic double of a component $\cQ$ of a stratum with at least four poles; moreover, $\For(\cM)$ corresponds to a codimension one hyperelliptic locus in $\cQ$.
+Therefore, $\cM$ is contained in a quadratic double of a component $\cQ$ of a stratum with at least four poles; moreover, $\For(\cM)$ corresponds to a codimension one hyperelliptic locus in $\For(\cQ)$.

-\begin{lem} Let $\cQ\neq \cQ(-1^4)$ be a component of a stratum of quadratic differentials with at least four poles, and let $\cL$ be a nonempty component of the hyperelliptic locus in $\cQ$.
+\begin{lem} Let $\cQ\neq \cQ(-1^4)$ be a component of a stratum of quadratic differentials with at least four poles and no marked points, and let $\cL$ be a nonempty component of the hyperelliptic locus in $\cQ$.
 Then $\cL$ contains a surface whose holonomy double cover, considered as a surface without marked points, has a pair of twin cylinders each of which is fixed by the holonomy involution. \end{lem}

-\begin{proof} Let $(Q, q)\in \cQ$ be hyperelliptic, and let $(Q_0, q_0)$ be the quotient by the hyperelliptic involution.
+\begin{proof} Let $(Q, q)\in \cQ$ be hyperelliptic, and let $(Q_0, q_0)$ be its quotient by the hyperelliptic involution.

 Note that a pole cannot be fixed by the hyperelliptic involution.
 Hence, $(Q_0, q_0)$ has a pair of poles $z_1, z_2$ over which the map $(Q, q) \to (Q_0, q_0)$ is not ramified.
 Deforming $(Q_0, q_0)$, we can assume without loss of generality that there is a saddle connection joining $z_1$ to $z_2$.
 (For example, if the two poles in question are moved close together, while the location on $\bP^1$ of the remaining poles and zeros are fixed, there will be such a saddle connection.)
-There is a cylinder $C_0$ with this saddle connection in its boundary; in \cite{ApisaWrightDiamonds} and later in this paper we call this type of cylinder an envelope.
+There is a cylinder $C_0$ with this saddle connection in its boundary; in \cite{ApisaWrightDiamonds} we call this type of cylinder an envelope.

-Since $(Q,q)\notin \cQ(-1^4)$, the envelope $C_0$ lifts to a pair of envelopes on $(Q,q)$.
+Since $(Q,q)\notin \cQ(-1^4)$, the envelope $C_0$ lifts to a pair of envelopes on $\cF(Q,q)$.
 The preimages of these two cylinders on the holonomy double cover give the desired cylinders. \end{proof}

 Let $C_1$ and $C_2$ be a pair of twins given by Lemma \ref{L:FixedTwins}.
+Let $J$ denote the holonomy involution on $(X, \omega)$.
 Since the marked points on $(X, \omega)$ are $J$-invariant we can move them into $C_1$, as in Figure \ref{F:FixedTwins}.
 This creates a cylinder that is not free and that does not have a twin, contradicting the fact that $\cM$ is geminal.

 \bold{Case 3: Both $\MOne$ and $\MTwo$ are quadratic doubles.} By Apisa-Wright \cite[Theorem 7.1]{ApisaWrightDiamonds}, since $\ColOneTwoX$ is connected, $\cM$ is a quadratic double. \end{proof}